angela-d/brain-dump/linux-config-tracking.md

 The easiest way to provision a remote repo is to use the provider's GUI, which will ensure no duplicates or conflicts will arise.
 If you use the CLI to create a remote repo, you run the risk of conflicts.

 Once your remote repository is initialized, they'll provide you with a https or ssh URL, pick one and attach it to the local repo.
-(If you opt for SSH, make sure the local machine has your pubkey installed.)
+(If you opt for SSH, make sure the local machine has your private key installed.)

 ```bash
 git remote add origin [your remote git URL].git